Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

     * `ls -lha`

-* Push this code to your online git provider ISLE
+* Push this code to your Git hosting provider:

     * `git push -u origin master`
     * This will take 2-5 minutes depending on your internet speed.

-You now have the current ISLE project code checked into git as a foundation to make changes on specific to your local and project needs.
-You'll use this git "icg-upstream" process in the future to pull updates and new releases from the main ISLE project.
+You now have the current ISLE project code checked into Git as a foundation to make changes specific to your local and project needs.
+You'll use this Git "icg-upstream" process in the future to pull updates and new releases from the main ISLE project.

 ---